maudy2u/influxdb_grafana/README.md

 3. Save the edits
 4. Run `docker-compose up`

-Caveat: depending on version of docker-compose the following subdirectories can need to be created:
+**Caveat**: depending on version of docker-compose the following subdirectories can need to be created:
 `config`, `data, `gdata`

 ```